olikelly00/stream-processing-project/README.md

 ### `consumer.py`

 Retrieves data from a Kafka cluster hosted on AWS MSK, converts it from bytes to a PySpark DataFrame for transformation, redacts email addresses for privacy, and streams the cleaned data to a new Kafka topic (`processed_events`).
+Additionally, this script stores transformed event data in a PostgreSQL database using *psycopg2*, ensuring persistent storage for further analysis.

 #### Technical Challenge